ArenKae/cub3D/README.md

 </p>

 ### 💻 This project was developed on Ubuntu 24.04.2 LTS.
+<br/><br/>

-> **_NOTE:_**  I added some really bad drawings in the "cours/" directory that helped me understand how raycasting works.
+> **_NOTE:_**  I added some really bad drawings in the "cours" directory that helped me understand how raycasting works.
 Maybe one day I'll redo them properly to explain theses notions in a pedagogical way.

 ## Status
 Finished 03/08/2024.